pgdogdev/docs/docs/installation.md

 ```

 !!! note

     PgDog creates connection pools for each user/database pair.
 If no users are specified in `users.toml`,
-    connection pools will not be created at pooler startup.
+    all connection pools will be disabled and connections to Postgres will not be created.

 ## Next steps